Yan-Zero/tex2img/README.md

 # tex2img

-`tex2img` is a Python package that provides tools for rendering LaTeX documents as PDF files or PNG images using the `https://latex.ytotech.com/` API.
+`tex2img` is a Python package that provides tools for rendering LaTeX documents as PDF files or PNG images.

 Here is the project of [latex-on-http](https://github.com/YtoTech/latex-on-http)